Updated: March 2, 2021

 You can also consider saving automatically by asking your bank to debit a specific amount from your salary every month, and put it in a separate savings account.

 Moreover, it goes without saying that you should avoid getting into debt during this time.
-If you have existing debts or loans, then pay it off while still saving money.
+If you have existing debts or loans, then pay them off while still saving money.
 Because you want to avoid having to borrow money in case a financial emergency happens.

 Lastly, remember that saving money should be a lifelong habit.
 You’re currently at the early stages of developing this habit, so be patient with yourself and never give up.